Who is the Ramadan Drummer?

 Do you know who the Ramadan drummer is?
 He’s a jolly old fella who pays a visit to your home at night playing music and singing songs as a way to wake you up and eat your pre-fasting meal.
 Although based off a real tradition, the Ramadan drummer is a fictional invention of mine particularly suited for toddlers and small children who love Santa, leprechauns and other American holiday characters.
 In my fictional version the Ramadan drummer has a specific costume and every night of Ramadan, the Ramadan drummer leaves children a message for a good deed to do in the day.

 If you’re on a shoestring budget and would like to make Ramadan/ Eid more festive for your kids, make a countdown calendar with the Ramadan drummer’s hat!
 Moreover, this calendar is purple and yellow to reflect Ramadan’s holiday colors.

 Apart from the fact that this calendar can be made in under $10 with items from the dollar store, what’s great about this calendar is that each day opens like a mini pinata!
 So all you have to do is pull the tassel on the Ramadan drummer’s hat and out comes confetti and a good deed to do for the day!
-You can write your own good deeds or you can check out this free printable by my friend Hira of Zair Zabr Play.
+You can write your own good deeds or you can check out this free printable by Hira of Zair Zabr Play.

 *Please note the fictional Ramadan drummer is the intellectual property of Manal Aman and is meant to be used for personal use only.
 Commercial use is prohibited without license.
 This craft is also meant to be for personal use only, it should not be made or adapted for commercial purposes.